A guide to the 10 best Vietnam day trips to take from Hanoi, Ho Chi Minh City (Saigon), Danang or Hoi An.

 While I always suggest travelling slow, I know not everyone has the luxury of time.
 Whether you’re planning a short visit to Vietnam or you just want to pack as much as possible into your Vietnam itinerary, taking advantage of an organised side trip from one of the major hubs is a brilliant way to cover more ground.

-This guide to the 10 best Vietnam day trips covers North Vietnam, Central Vietnam and South Vietnam.
 You’ll be surprised how many Vietnam must-sees and amazing destinations you can cover in a single day!

 Please note: This post contains affiliate links, meaning I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
 Learn more.